magento/pagebuilder-docs/docs/styling/use-htmlcode-to-override-styles.md

-# Override Page Builder styles using HTML Code
+# Use HTML Code to override styles

 {:.bs-callout-info}
 The `HTML Code` content type can only override frontend theme and module styles.
 Admin styles cannot be overridden with this content type.